raph-amiard/fosdem-presentations/libadalang.md

 - Sources are on GitHub: [https://github.com/AdaCore/libadalang](https://github.com/AdaCore/libadalang)
 - Come open issues and create pull requests!
 - API is still a moving target
+- First stable version by October 2018
+- API will be incrementally improved after that
+   - We'll try to avoid breakage as much as possible
+   - But allow ourselves to make it better for the future :)